darraghoriordan/darragh-oriordan-com/src/pages/2019/10/19/azure-pipelines-serverless-graphql-react-yaml/index.md

 ## Publish test results

-This is pretty standard.
-Just list the specific paths to any test results.
+This just lists the specific paths to any test results I have.
 There is limited support for formats in azure pipelines so you might have to add a formatter to your test framework.
-I chose junit format here because jest has a formatter for it.
+I chose junit XML format here because jest has a formatter available on npm (jest-junit).

 ```yaml
 - task: PublishTestResults@2